- Why Can’t I Sleep Through The Night?

 Choose Your Scent

-There are certain fragrances that can help you get to sleep faster.
+Certain fragrances can help you get to sleep faster.

 A spray of lavender on your sheets and pillows will surely give you a soothing and calming feeling right before bedtime.
 Another great alternative to sprays would be scented candles.